spookydoodle/dataviz-sap-bw-odata-node-react/README.md

 ```

 ### Proxy
-Add proxy for communication between the client and the server in `package.json` in the `/client` folder.
+Add proxy for communication between the client and the server in `package.json` in the `client` folder.
 This is to resolve CORS errors.
 The port number must correspond to the port number used on the server, in our example it is 5000.
 ```
     "proxy": "http://localhost:5000",